 How to get to Valbona Valley National Park

 Valbona Valley is 22 km from the city called Bajram Curri.
 Reaching Bajram Curri from Tirana takes around four hours.
-The bus station in Tirana is in front of Asllan Rusi Sports Center.
+The bus station in Tirana is in front of the Asllan Rusi Sports Center.

 Another way to reach Bajram Curri is from Prishtina, Kosovo.
-First, you go from Prishtina Main Bus Station to Gjakova Bus station and then from Gjakova take the bus to Bajram Curri.
+First, you go from Prishtina Main Bus Station to Gjakova Bus station, and then from Gjakova, take the bus to Bajram Curri.

 Where to sleep and eat

 Valbona Valley is a charming destination that offers a variety of accommodation options.
 Among these, the Guesthouses stand out for their affordability, traditional charm, and warm atmosphere.
 With delicious food on offer, staying in one of these guesthouses is an experience not to be missed.

 During the summer months, Valbona Valley is a popular spot for tourists, and the Guesthouses quickly fill up.
 To avoid disappointment, booking your accommodation well in advance is wise.
 By doing so, you can secure your spot in one of these cozy and welcoming guesthouses, ensuring that your stay in Valbona Valley is memorable.

 Reaching the summit of Maja Jezerce is an unforgettable adventure, but it’s not for the faint-hearted.
 With a total ascent and descent time of around 10 hours (14 hours during winter), starting hiking early in the morning is crucial to avoid running out of daylight.
 As you make your way up the mountain, be prepared for rocky terrain and ensure you bring a helmet for added protection.